Cyclone Freddy: Records

 Cyclone Freddy lasted 36 days, made it the longest-lasting tropical cyclone worldwide, in terms of the number of days maintaining tropical storm status or higher, beating the previous record set by Hurricane John in 1994.
 Freddy was also the second-farthest traveling tropical cyclone globally, behind 1994's Hurricane John, with a distance traveled of 12,785 km.
-Freddy also holds the record for the all-time highest accumulated cyclone energy—a metric used to measure the total energy generated by tropical cyclones—of a tropical cyclone worldwide, surpassing the previous record set by Hurricane Ioke in 2006.
-Freddy was the first tropical cyclone to undergo seven separate rounds of rapid intensification.
-It was also one of only five systems to traverse the entire southern Indian Ocean from east to west, along with cyclones Litanne in 1994 as well as Leon–Eline, Hudah in 2000, and Dikeledi in 2025.
+Freddy also holds the record for the second-highest accumulated cyclone energy—a metric that measures the total energy generated by tropical cyclones, at 83.31—just shy of Hurricane Ioke in 2006.
+Freddy was the tropical cyclone that underwent six separate rounds of rapid intensification.
+It was also one of only six systems to traverse the entire southern Indian Ocean from east to west, along with cyclones Litanne in 1994 as well as Leon–Eline, Hudah in 2000, Dikeledi in 2025 and Grant in 2026.